Predicting Human Perceptions of Robot Performance During Navigation Tasks: Findings

 Before/After Robot Behavior Change had a significant effect on the prediction errors for Competence and Intention (p $<$ 0.0001 in both cases).
-As in Fig. \ref{fig:human_features_after}(b), the error was significantly lower for samples \textit{Before} a behavior change than for samples \textit{After} a change for these performance dimensions.
-We suspect this was because the robot sometimes demonstrated 2 behaviors in the samples collected \textit{After} a behavior change.
+As in Fig. \ref{fig:human_features_after} (right), the error was significantly lower for samples \textit{Before} a behavior change than for samples \textit{After} a change for these performance dimensions.
+We suspect this was because the robot sometimes demonstrated two behaviors in the samples collected \textit{After} a behavior change, but in the case of \textit{Before} behavior change, the robot only showed one behavior making these data samples more consistent and easier to reason about.

 Table \ref{tbl:human-results} shows the $F_1$-Scores for the annotator predictions (see HA rows).
-The low scores suggest that correctly predicting impressions of robot performance on a 5-point responding format was difficult for humans.
-To better understand annotators' predictions, we transformed the ground truth ratings from our data collection to binary values, one corresponding to low performance (e.g., 1-2 ratings for competence) and another to medium-to-high performance (3-5 ratings for competence).
+The low $F_1$ scores suggest that correctly predicting \thrirevision{perceptions} of robot performance on a 5-point responding format was difficult for humans.
+Despite this, we suspected that humans could do a more reasonable job at distinguishing \thrirevision{perceptions} of poor robot performance from other \thrirevision{perceptions}.
+If this was the case, then this could open up doors in the future to using this binary signal (instead of the more fine-grained feedback) as a reward signal to adapt robot behavior in navigation tasks, e.g., in line with \cite{knox2009interactively,macglashan2017interactive}.
+Thus, we transformed the ground truth ratings from our data collection to binary values, one corresponding to low performance (e.g., 1-2 ratings for competence) and another to medium-to-high performance (3-5 ratings for competence).
 Also, we transformed the annotators' predictions similarly.
-This led to $F_1$ scores of 0.69 for Competence, 0.64 for Surprise, and 0.69 for Intention, suggesting that human annotators were better at telling the directionality of robot performance ratings than at predicting their exact magnitude.
+This led to $F_1$ scores of 0.69 for Competence, 0.64 for Surprise, and 0.69 for Intention.
+As expected, human annotators were better at telling the directionality of robot performance ratings than at predicting their exact magnitude.

+Finally, we investigated the performance of human annotations over the span of data collection because prior work suggests that the expressiveness of people engaged in human-robot interactions can change over time \cite{candon2024react}, e.g., potentially due to changes in their expectations about the robot or due to fatigue.
+Figures~\ref{fig:time_vs_l1}(a)--(c) show the evolution of mean absolute errors for the human annotators' predictions over 10-minute intervals of interaction, considering each performance dimension.
+In general, human performance was very stable, suggesting no major bias over time in participant's spatial behavior or facial expressions.
+Interestingly, the results also suggested that improvements in performance with an individual feature did not necessarily translate in improvements on the \textit{\textit{Nav.}+\textit{Facial}} condition.
+Humans may have combined the information from the different implicit feedback modalities in subtle ways when making their predictions about how participants in VR perceived the robot.